whois-server-list/public-suffix-list/README.md

 # Public Suffix List API

-This is a Java API for the [Public Suffix List](https://publicsuffix.org/).
+This is a thread-safe Java API for the [Public Suffix List](https://publicsuffix.org/).
 The semantic of the API keeps up with the specification of the Public Suffix List.